Glossary of Publishing Terms

 This is the process of using computers and software in book production.

-1. In traditional and self-publishing companies, authors don’t have to worry about this at all.
+1. Authors don’t have to worry about this aspect with traditional and self-publishing companies.
 It will be taken care of.

-2. DIY publishers will have to, well ...
-DIY.
-(Some learning and investment in software will be involved, or else this work could be outsourced.)
+2. DIY publishers will have to, well ... do it themselves.
+(Some learning and investment in software will be involved, or this work could be outsourced.)

 QUALITY

-Quality is what most authors pay for, but don't always get.
+Quality is what most authors pay for but only sometimes get.

-1. With a traditional publisher the quality of the product is apparent.
+1. With a traditional publisher, the quality of the product is apparent.
 It's their house style.
-(It is normally good, but not great.)
+(It is usually competent but not excellent.)

-2. With with online self-publishing companies, the final product quality is often quite poor despite the high cost.
-(Again, read Google reviews).
+2. With online self-publishing companies, the final product quality could be better despite the author's high cost.
+(Again, read Google reviews first).

-3. With DIY publishing the author is in full control, and quality is dependent only on him/her.
+3. With DIY publishing, the author has complete control, and quality depends only on them.

 REJECTIONS